-1) I can justify my choices made in the rehearsal process.
+1) I can justify my choices made in the rehearsal process and in performance.
 Benchmark 3: Students effectively communicate directorial choices to a small ensemble for improvised or scripted scenes.

-1) I can make my ideas understood by others.
+- 1) I can make my ideas understood by others. - 2) I can effectively communicate my intentions to the audience.